matheusb432/rust-course/notes/04-data-collections.md

 match chars.as_slice() {
     [first, ..] => (),
     // !
-This match arm will never match, slice patterns easily overlap [.., second] => (),
+This match arm will NEVER match, slice patterns easily overlap [.., second] => (),
     [] => (),
 }

-// This works, matching on larger patterns first match chars.as_slice() {
+// This works, match on larger patterns first match chars.as_slice() {
     // Will only match if the slice as 3 or more elements, then 2 or more and so on [first, second, third, ..] => (),